JonasFrey96/ASL_leonhard_euler/readme.md

 ## Storing Data
 ### General Procedure
-Its important to manage your data storage correctly on the cluster.
+It's important to manage your data storage correctly on the cluster.
 All large datasets should be stored under the `/cluster/work/riner` folder.
-Also if your experiment results are large store them under the `/cluster/work/riner` aswell.
+Also if your experiment results are large store them under the `/cluster/work/riner` as well.

-Its important to not store small files.
+It's important to not store small files.
 When you need to train your model on a large dataset the workflow is the following.
 1. Tar the dataset folder without compression!
 2. Schedule the job and request SCRATCH storage (will be discussed in the job-section)
-3. Untar the dataset to the SCRATCH pariton of the compute node ($TMPDIR).
-The SCRATCH partiton is mounted under $TMPDIR
+3. Untar the dataset to the SCRATCH partition of the compute node ($TMPDIR).
+The SCRATCH partition is mounted under $TMPDIR
-4. Now you can access the small files individually very fast given that they are on the SSD directly on the compute node and no network transfer is needed.
+4. Now you can access the small files individually very fast given that they are on the SSD directly on the compute-node and no network transfer is needed.

-If you dont follow this procedure and try to access a lot of small files on a network storage (/cluster/work/riner) you will slow down the network and your bandwidth will be massively reduced when you hit a certain file number limit.
+If you don't follow this procedure and try to access a lot of small files on a network storage (/cluster/work/riner) you will slow down the network and your bandwidth will be massively reduced when you hit a certain file number limit.

 ### Implementation Commands